Safety and OSHA Compliant Signs and Hazard Communication Label Standards

-OSHA and ANSI standards mandate that the workplace must be properly marked for employee safety.
-Failure to comply with OSHA standards could cost your company thousands of dollars in fines or result in serious injury or death to an employee.
+OSHA and ANSI requirements mandate that the workplace must be appropriately marked for employee safety.
+Failure to comply with OSHA’s safety signs, symbols, decals, and hazard communication label standards could cost your company thousands of dollars in fines or result in severe injury or death to an employee.
 LEM Products, Inc. manufactures signs in compliance with OSHA and ANSI standards.
-It also uses the ISO 3864 Standard for international usage.
+It also uses the ISO 3864 Standard for international usage and is EHS compliant.

 Safety Identification that Warns, Informs and Complies

 OSHA Compliant Products